13

 And one of the absolute highlights: Kagura dance at night at Takachiho Shrine!

-On January 1st I went to a shrine on a hill (Imayama) in Nobeoka City with a huge statue.
+On January 1st I left Takachiho.
+Next I went to a shrine on a hill (Imayama) in Nobeoka City with a huge statue.
 If you touch its feet, you’ll be blessed with good fortune.

-On the way to Aoshima, a very small island in Miyazaki that can be accessed via a small bridge.
-Famous for Aoshima Shrine and the demon’s washboard.
+After Nobeoka, I went to Miyazaki City from where I took a bus to my next destination: Aoshima, a very small island in Miyazaki that can be accessed via a small bridge.
+It’s famous for Aoshima Shrine and the demon’s washboard.

-Yakushima.
-Don’t be fooled by this photo, the weather was absolutely horrible! .gif)
+I left Miyazaki Prefecture to take a ferry to famous Yakushima.
+Don’t be fooled by this photo, the weather was absolutely horrible!

 First of all, the weather changed every few minutes and my first driving experience was in the middle of a typhoon with super high waves, extremely strong rain and whatnot!